A book on ethics and philosophy of values

 3/ Criticism of the confusion of love with desire

-For me, love differs from desire on one essential point: it attributes a value to the object loved (I say: it attributes it, not: it creates it) whereas in desire there is nothing of the kind.
-In other words, desire attributes no real value (perhaps a relative value) to what is desired, whereas love is fundamentally an affirmation of the value of the beloved.
+In my view, love differs from desire in one essential respect: it attributes value to the object of love (I say it attributes, not creates), whereas desire does nothing of the sort.
+Put simply, desire attributes no intrinsic value—at most, a relative one—to its object, whereas love fundamentally affirms the inherent value of the beloved.

-A few concrete examples will help us to understand this: I can look at this apple pie with eyes gleaming with lust: I desire it, but I do not love it.
-It would be absurd to claim that I have a loving relationship with this pie.
-Why should I?
-Because I do not value it.
-I do not give it a high place in the hierarchy of beings.
-On the other hand, I have the greatest desire for it.
+A few concrete examples may help clarify this distinction: I might look at an apple pie with eyes gleaming with desire—I want it, but I do not love it.
+It would be absurd to claim I have a loving relationship with this pie.
+Why?
+Because I do not value it; I do not assign it a significant place in the hierarchy of beings.
+Yet, I may still feel an intense desire for it.

-Similarly, a man may desire a woman without having any love for her (and vice versa); he is attracted to her (or she is attracted to him) but does not attribute any value to her.
-Conversely, we can imagine a man loving a woman without having the slightest desire for her (isn't this what we call "platonic love"?).
+Similarly, a man may desire a woman without feeling any love for her (and vice versa); he is attracted to her (or she to him) but does not attribute any inherent value to her.
+Conversely, one might conceive of a man loving a woman without the slightest desire for her—is this not what we call 'platonic love'?

-So we can see empirically that desire and love are two irreducible concepts, and the reason for this difference lies in whether or not we attribute a value to the object of these two feelings.
+Thus, we can observe that desire and love are two distinct and irreducible concepts, with the key difference lying in whether value is attributed to the object of these feelings.

-Desire does not need to attribute a value to its object, because it seems to be a dynamic force that sustains itself, feeding on itself and reinforcing itself through its own activity.
-It does not need the object, and indeed the object attained suppresses desire: I do not need a steak to be hungry, but it is precisely when I am given a piece of meat that my hunger is appeased.
+Desire does not need to attribute value to its object, as it functions as a dynamic force, sustaining and reinforcing itself through its own activity.
+Desire does not require the object, and indeed, attaining the object often suppresses desire: I do not need a steak to feel hunger, but receiving a piece of meat is precisely what will satisfy it.

-Love, on the other hand, only awakens when an object appears and arouses its interest.
-It is not extinguished in the possession of the object, but on the contrary finds its authentic unfolding there.
-I take pleasure in the presence and thought of the loved one, I want to prolong this moment, even eternalise it, whereas when I am fulfilled, culinarily or sexually, the idea of starting my activity again (i.e. finding the being or thing in question) is not attractive, and can even be unbearable.
+Love, by contrast, arises only when an object appears and captures its interest.
+It is not extinguished by the possession of the object; rather, it finds its fullest expression there.
+I take pleasure in the presence and thought of the loved one, desiring to prolong, even eternalise, this moment.
+By contrast, when I am fulfilled either culinarily or sexually, the thought of repeating the activity—of returning to the person or thing—becomes unappealing, and may even grow unbearable.

-If this is true, then love and desire are distinguished by their relationship to value.
-We could metaphorically say that love is objectivist, and desire subjectivist.
+If this holds true, then love and desire can be distinguished by their relationship to value.
+Metaphorically, love could be described as objectivist, whereas desire is subjectivist.

-It is therefore easy to understand how we can, like Misrahi, consider as equivalent ‘valuable’ and ‘desirable’: Value therefore marks the desirability of an object or an act, i.e. the level of intensity of desire that makes an object or an act worthy of being desired and of being offered for action by others 3.
+It is, therefore, easy to understand how, like Misrahi, we might equate ‘valuable’ with ‘desirable’: Value marks the desirability of an object or act, meaning the intensity of desire that makes it worthy of being desired and proposed for action by others 3.

-... and how it leads to a creative subjectivism: Evaluation: [...] this act seems to presuppose the objectivity of the criteria, i.e. the values that make it possible to measure and judge the value of a person or an action.
-In reality, [...] evaluation is also and above all the act by which consciousness sets values, i.e. invents and defines goals considered worthy of being pursued and of being proposed to others for action 4.
+Similarly, this perspective leads to creative subjectivism: Evaluation... seems to presuppose the objectivity of criteria—that is, the values enabling us to measure and judge a person or action.
+In reality, however, evaluation is primarily the act by which consciousness establishes values, inventing and defining goals deemed worthy of pursuit and worthy of proposing to others 4.

-To sum up, I think it is enough to prove that desire and love are irreducible to each other, in that the notion of desire is linked to the subjectification of value, whereas love, for its part, implies the affirmation of a real value in its object.
-It is this latter idea that we must now examine, in order to draw the consequences.
+In summary, I believe it is sufficient to demonstrate that desire and love are irreducible to each other: desire is tied to the subjectification of value, whereas love implies an affirmation of real value in its object.
+This latter idea warrants further exploration as we examine its implications.

 1. Chapter III, I, B